Trading stock options is one of the most profitable ways to invest in the stock market.

 Final Thoughts on Stock Options Trading

-In order to become a successful term-term options trader, an investor must spend the time learning the basics.
+In order to become a successful term-term options trader, an investor must spend time learning the basics.

 The five points listed above are the basic building blocks that define what stock options are.